Blowing Rock School first-graders fashion MLK Day service project for local children

-Working with young children is always such an inspiration, according to Blowing Rock School first-grade teacher Laurie Gill.
-This month, Gill's students have been studying Dr. Martin Luther King Jr. — very lightly due to their sensitive ages of 6-7, she said — and mainly focusing on fairness and equality of opportunity for all people.
+BLOWING ROCK — Working with young children is always an inspiration, according to Blowing Rock School first-grade teacher Laurie Gill.
+This month, Gill’s students have been studying Dr. Martin Luther King Jr. — very lightly due to their sensitive ages of 6-7, she said — and mainly focusing on fairness and equality of opportunity for all people.

-The class read about the American flag, and they say the Pledge of Allegiance together.
-They've studied the Statue of Liberty and what it stands for.
+The class read about the American flag, and they recite the Pledge of Allegiance together.
+They’ve studied the Statue of Liberty and what it stands for, Gill said.

 As one student, Vera, said, “It makes me feel helpful and I like it when people feel good.”